-High-efficiency and high-MERV (Minimum Efficiency Reporting Value) rating filters seem beneficial because they filter out very small particulates, such as pollen, dander, and other allergens.
+High-efficiency filters and high-MERV (Minimum Efficiency Reporting Value) rating filters seem beneficial because they filter out very small particulates, such as pollen, dander, and other allergens.
 Yet these types of filters have some negative consequences too.
 Here are some benefits and drawbacks of high-efficiency and high-MERV rating filters.

 The Role of the Filter in HVAC